 The Early Years Foundation Stage (EYFS) is a document for early years childcare providers to help them support children's learning and development from birth to five years.
-It is followed by childcare providers offering Free childcare for 2 year olds (FEET) and Free childcare for 3 and 4 year olds.
+It is followed by childcare providers offering Funded early education for two year olds (FEET) and Funded early education and childcare for 3 and 4 year olds.

 The EYFS sets out what all early years childcare providers must do to make sure that your child learns and develops.
 It promotes teaching and learning to make sure that all children have the skills to get them ready to progress through school and future life.